-Julien worked with offgrid communities such as Good Hope Lake and First Nations such as Xeni Gwet’in FN, Wuikinuxw FN, Kwadacha and Tsay Keh Dene FN to transfer electricity generation to BC Hydro and allow residents to enjoy the same quality and reliability of service as the rest of the province.
+Julien worked with Indigenous offgrid communities such as Xeni Gwet’in FN, Wuikinuxw FN, Kwadacha and Tsay Keh Dene FN to transfer electricity generation to BC Hydro and allow residents to enjoy the same quality and reliability of service as the rest of the province.
 This role involved collaborating with First Nations, Indigenous and Northern Affairs Canada (INAC) and a variety of stakeholders.
 He was also in charge of supporting community renewable energy options, and collaborated with Community Power to decrease residents’ bills and improve home comfort.

 - Senior Technology Specialist, Office of the Chief Technology Officer